For Families

 Signing in at home.

-Your child's Chromebook comes already configured by the district.
-At home, just open the lid and sign in.
+The Chromebook comes already set up by the district.
+At home, open the lid and sign in.

 1. Open the lid